 We are continually growing in how we measure this impact.
 Here are a couple of ways:

 - B Corporation – if you’ve not heard of this categorization for a company, the idea is a new standard for companies that wish to be measured by the highest standards of social and environmental performance, accountability, and transparency.
-As this status for a company was just made legal in Tennessee in January of 2016, we were pleased to be among the first to be knocking down that door, and our conversion will be complete very soon.
-Soon, you’ll see reports about FASHIONABLE from B-Labs, who measure B-Corps and create reports for the public to view.
+This kind of status for businesses was recently made legal in Tennessee in January of 2016.
+We are pleased to say that we are among the first companies to pursue the process of becoming a certified B Corporation and our conversion will be official very soon!
+You will soon be able to access reports about FASHIONABLE from B-Labs, who measure B-Corps and create reports for the public to view.

 Places to learn more about working to solve poverty